Good Earth Farm | ![]() |

 get an average of 3-4 fruits per plant on vines that spread.
 This is the

-classic deep orange buttercup squash that tastes so good
+classic deep orange buttercup squash that tastes so good, and every fruit is

-and every fruit is eaten by Thanksgiving.
-Unfortunately, they do not last long
+eaten by Thanksgiving.
+Unfortunately, they do not last long in storage, but

-disappear from the root cellar.
+the root cellar.

 Butternut